 Here, you get access to all the power plug-ins under the x86 system, allowing users to create Office Files, streamline live video from Netflix and Amazon Prime, block unnecessary ads and translate content in different languages automatically.
 The device is powered by Intel Pentium Processor CPU and is integrated to Intel Graphics for a more robust and radiant user experience.
 You even get 16GB internal SSD memory for faster a data processing and transfer.

 ASUS Chromebox is an excellent mini pc for users who are looking for a simple, efficient and solid small desktop pc unit.
-It has Bluetooth, a cloud backup with 100GB free storage under the Google Cloud platform for the first three years, you get an inbuilt antivirus program and many more facilities that other brands don’t provide.
+It has Bluetooth, a cloud backup with 100GB free cloud storage under the Google Cloud platform for the first three years, you get an inbuilt antivirus program and many more facilities that other brands don’t provide.
 However, on the downside, the device doesn’t come with a mouse and keyboard.
 You’ll have to get wireless keyboard and mouse combo separately installed.
 Also, the Google Chromebox by ASUS is not the ideal option for users who have to work on Windows or Mac-based platforms such as Microsoft Office or Adobe Photoshop.